Titles and emblems of the German Emperor after 1873

 The German Emperors after 1873 had a variety of titles and coats of arms, which in various compositions became the officially used titles and coats of arms.
 The title and coat of arms were last fixed in 1873, but the titles did not necessarily mean that the area was really dominated, and sometimes even several princes bore the same title.

 In 1817, new titles were introduced for the King of Prussia, the large title, the mid-length title and the short title, parallel to the large, mid-sized and small coats of arms of Prussia.

 The titles of Prussian kings during the German Empire

-The titles were complete (represented by Wilhelm) after the enactment of 1873:
+The titles were complete (represented by William I, German Emperor) after the enactment of 1873: